drunomics/nuxtjs-drupal-ce/README.md

 - `passThroughHeaders`: Response headers to pass through from Drupal to the client.
 Defaults to ['cache-control', 'content-language', 'set-cookie', 'x-drupal-cache', 'x-drupal-dynamic-cache'].
 Note: This is only available in SSR mode.

+- `errorLogger`: If enabled, a plugin is added to log errors and requests to the console.
+Defaults to `true`.

 ## Overriding options with environment variables

 Runtime config values can be overridden with environment variables via `NUXT_PUBLIC_` prefix.
 Supported runtime overrides: